mukamel-lab-team/scmdb_py_dev/README.md

 4. Set up default_config.py.
    * *Make sure to not push default_config.py to github unless you have removed
 all sensitive information!*
+5. If the machine you are running this on does NOT have mysql installed, uncomment the lines `import pymsysql` and `pymysql.install_as_MySQLdb()` in __init__.py.
-5. Run.
+6. Run.
    * `bash run_dev.sh` *May need to change ports*
-6. On your web browser, go to `localhost:<port>`
+7. On your web browser, go to `localhost:<port>`
-7. If running from a remote host (ie Banjo, Brainome), you must create an ssh tunnel
+8. If running from a remote host (ie Banjo, Brainome), you must create an ssh tunnel
 from your local machine.
    * `ssh -NfL localhost:<port>:localhost:<port> <user_name>@<server_name>`

 ## Deployment (requires sudo access)
-1. Follow steps 1-4 of development setup.
+1. Follow steps 1-5 of development setup.
 2. Move whole directory to `/var/www/`
    * `cd ..`
    * `sudo mv scmdb_py_dev /var/www/scmdb_py`